shahidhussain07/recipe-generator/README.md

 ---

 ### **License**
-This project is licensed under the MIT License.
+This project is free to use.

 ---